Dennis-Ding1/Spotify-Data/README.md

 - The interface maintains usability and readability across devices

 **Non-obvious features:**
-- **Mini-brush controller**: A smaller version of the year selection brush appears fixed at the top when scrolling down, allowing users to adjust their selection from anywhere on the page
+- **Mini-brush controller**: A smaller version of the year selection brush appears fixed at the top when scrolling down, allowing users to adjust their selection from anywhere on the page.
+And user can minimize it anytime.
 - **Tooltips**: Hidden tooltip functionality appears on hover for most chart elements, providing additional context and details
 - **Layer management**: When selecting artists, their data points appear on top of other points to ensure visibility
 - **Visual hierarchy**: Selected data points are emphasized with larger sizes and brighter colors to draw attention